ibm-cloud-docs/satellite/hosts.md

 1. Make sure that you have the {{site.data.keyword.cloud_notm}} IAM **Operator** platform role for {{site.data.keyword.satelliteshort}}.
 2. [Add hosts to your {{site.data.keyword.satelliteshort}} location](#add-hosts), and check that the hosts are healthy and **unassigned**.
-3. Create the {{site.data.keyword.satelliteshort}} resource that you want to assign hosts to, such as [a {{site.data.keyword.satelliteshort}} cluster](/docs/openshift?topic=openshift-satellite-clusters) in {{site.data.keyword.openshiftlong_not}}.
+3. If you plan to use the host for a {{site.data.keyword.satelliteshort}}-enabled service, such as a [{{site.data.keyword.openshiftlong_notm}} cluster](/docs/openshift?topic=openshift-satellite-clusters), create this service instance in your {{site.data.keyword.cloud_notm}} account.

 1. From the [{{site.data.keyword.satelliteshort}} console](https://cloud.ibm.com/satellite/){: external}, click **Locations**.
 2. Select the location where you added the host machines that you want to assign to your {{site.data.keyword.satelliteshort}} resource.
 3. In the **Hosts** tab, from the actions menu of each host machine that you want to add to your resource, click **Assign host**.
 4. Select the cluster that you created and choose one of the available zones.
-When you assign the hosts to the control plane, IBM bootstraps your machine.
+When you assign the hosts to a cluster, IBM bootstraps your machine.
 This process might take a few minutes to complete.
-During the bootstrapping process, the Health of your machine changes from **Ready** to **Unknown**.
+During the bootstrapping process, the Health of your machine changes from **Ready** to **Provisioning**.
 5. Verify that your hosts are successfully assigned to the cluster.
 The assignment is successful when a public IP address is added to your host and the **Health** status changes to **Normal**.

+   After your hosts are successfully assigned to the control plane, it takes another 20-30 minutes until IBM monitoring is properly set up for your location.
+In addition, a DNS record is created for your location and the public IP addresses of your hosts are automatically registered and added to your DNS record to allow load balancing and health checking for your location.
+This process can take up to 30 minutes to complete.
+During this process, your location status continues to show an **action required** state, and you might see intermittent errors, such as `Prometheus is not yet initialized` or `Verify that alb steps have been completed for this cluster`.
+   {: note}

 <br />